Rules and Regulations

 Will the State Get Your Property?

-If you die without a Will and do not have any Family, your Property will “escheat” into the State’s coffers.
-This is an old Common Law Doctrine that transfers the Property of a person who dies without Heirs to the State.
+If you die without a Will and do not have any Family, your Property will “escheat” into the State's coffers.
+This old Common Law Doctrine transfers the Property of a person who dies without Heirs to the State.
 It serves to ensure that Property is not left in "limbo" without recognized ownership.
-This happens rarely, however, because the laws are designed to get your Property to anyone who was even remotely related to you.
+This rarely happens, however, because the laws are designed to get your Property to anyone who was even remotely related to you.

 For example, your Property will not go to the State if you leave a Spouse, Children, Grand-Children, Parents, Grand-Parents, Siblings, Nieces, Nephews, or Cousins.

-It should be noted that before the Decedent’s Estate is distributed, the Decedent’s Debts, Taxes, Funeral Expenses, and the Expenses of Administration are paid first, which is similar to what would happen if there was a Will.
-What remains is what makes up the Decedent’s "Ddistributable Estate."
+It should be noted that before the Decedent's Estate is distributed, the Decedent's Debts, Taxes, Funeral Expenses, and Expenses of Administration are paid first, which is similar to what would happen if there was a Will.
+What remains is what makes up the Decedent's "Distributable Estate."

 TAXES: Pennsylvania has an inheritance tax, not an estate tax.